Working to End Violence Against Native American Women

 OUR MISSION

-Mending the Sacred Hoop works from a social change perspective to end violence against Native women and children while restoring the safety, sovereignty, and sacredness of Native women.
+Mending the Sacred Hoop works from a social change perspective to end violence against our Native relatives and children while restoring the safety, sovereignty, and sacredness of Native women.
 We are dedicated to strengthening the voice and vision of Native peoples.
 Our approach is founded on grassroots organizing within communities, restoring the leadership of Native women in addressing domestic and sexual violence.

 OUR LOGO

-The Hoop, or Circle is one of the most powerful Native American symbols for wellness and creative problem solving.
+The Hoop, or Circle is one of the most powerful Native American symbols for wellness and creative problem-solving.
 It represents wholeness, health, and harmony with self, family, community, nation, and the universe.

 Mending the Sacred Hoop’s logo references Indigenous people healing from the devastating effects of European migration.
 The Sacred Hoop, broken by the effects of colonization, is being mended, beginning in the seventh generation.